JesseEmond/blitz-2024-registration/README.md

 https://github.com/JesseEmond/blitz-2024-registration/assets/1843555/d37d5355-6d22-460b-ac3c-6cbe9d954ee9

-It's cool to see the bot dodge hitting the large meteors towards the end, focusing instead on the higher-points smaller meteors it has time to hit before the game ends.
+It's cool to see the bot avoid hitting the large meteors towards the end, focusing instead on the higher-points smaller meteors it has time to hit before the game ends.

-One tricky part when looking at such games is also that it's hard to tell when a move that looks weird/suboptimal is due to a lack of searching, or because it indirectly leads to a more favorable random number sequence.
+Some shots look a bit weird/suboptimal, but it's tricky to tell when looking at games  whether a weird move was due to a lack of searching, or because it indirectly leads to a more favorable random number sequence.

 ### Post-Blitz Follow-ups